Matt Papa

-Matt Papa is an American contemporary Christian music singer, songwriter, hymn writer, author, and worship leader.
+Matt Papa (born July 3, 1983) is an American contemporary Christian music singer, songwriter, hymn writer, author, and worship leader.
 In 2009, his album Your Kingdom Come charted #46 on the Billboard Top Christian Albums and #33 on the Top Heatseekers chart.
 He released "Church Songs", an EP, in October 2016.
-He has worked extensively with Keith & Kristyn Getty and written several songs with Matt Boswell, a singer and songwriter.
+He has worked extensively with Keith & Kristyn Getty and written several songs with Matt Boswell including the 2024 contemporary worship Easter hymn "Christus Victor (Amen").

 Early life

 Since he was a child, Papa has always been interested in music.
 He met his youth minister when he was in his teen years, led to him becoming a Christian.

 Career

 Papa began as a worship leader at The Summit Church in Raleigh, North Carolina.
 He was on their staff for four years and then began studying at Southeastern Baptist Theological Seminary in Wake Forest (for a master's degree).
 For a time, he was also the worship and arts director at Christ Covenant Church in Atlanta.

 In 2009, Papa and Matt Boswell, pastor of The Trails Church in Celina, Texas north of Dallas, began writing hymns together including “Come Behold the Wondrous Mystery” and “Christ the Sure and Steady Anchor”.
 Boswell wrote the lyrics, while Papa came up with the melodies.
 By 2016, Papa had released nine albums.
 In 2019, Papa and Boswell released their first album together: His Mercy Is More –The Hymns Of Matt Boswell and Matt Papa.
 The album debuted at No. 1 on Nielsen's Christian Praise and Worship Chart and No. 3 on the Billboard Christian Contemporary Chart.
 The album was nominated for a 2020 Dove Award (best inspirational album) and their song "His Mercy Is More" was nominated for best inspirational song.
 The vocal group Selah won in both categories.
 On October 23, 2020, Papa and Boswell released a new song, "Psalm 150".

 In 2021, Papa and his wife, Lauren wrote a song together, "Almost Home".
 Later in 2021, it was announced that Papa would serve as artist-in-residence at Cedarville University in Cedarville, Ohio, southwest of Columbus for the 2021–22 academic year.
 As artist-in-residence, he gave lectures, led worship at the university, and promoted the university at his concerts and conferences.
 He was the artist-in-residence that year for Marco Presbyterian Church in Marco Island, Florida.
 Papa and Boswell then released their second album together Almost Home – The Hymns Of Matt Boswell And Matt Papa (Vol. 2).